ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/monitor_traffic_events_metrics.md

 ## Real-time monitoring metrics

 You can configure real-time monitoring metrics for a gateway instance.
 For example, this enables you to specify monitoring of messages at the level of API services, methods,clients, and remote hosts.
-This is important when managing APIs because of requirements to bill clients for their API usage.

 When real-time monitoring is enabled, monitoring data is stored in API Gateway memory and displayed in the API Gateway Manager web console.
 API Gateway Manager uses the configured real-time monitoring metrics to display graphical reports in its **Dashboard** and **Monitoring** views.
 For more details on viewing real-time metrics, see [Monitor services in API Gateway Manager](/docs/apim_administration/apigtw_admin/monitor_service).